nickwawee/Engineering_Modeling_Capstone/README.md

 # Engineering_Modeling_Capstone
-This repo contains code and the report for my engineering modeling capstone at MSU.
+This repo contains code and the report for my engineering modeling capstone at MSU in spring of 2017.
 The capstone models different economic metrics and emissions of data from British Petroleum.
 Details regarding the scripts and their functionality can be found in the methods section in the report PDF.